Umuzi-org/ACN-syllabus/content/language-agnostic/validate-id-number/_index.md

 title: Validate a South African ID number
 ---

-In this project we'll be practicing Test Driven Development while solving a validation problem.
+In this project, we'll be practising Test Driven Development while solving a validation problem.

 Please make sure that you commit your code often!
 At least every time you get one of your tests to pass.
 Also please make sure you make your git commit messages meaningful.

 ## Validation problems

 As a coder, you will often be asked to validate things.
-For example you might be getting data from a crazy csv file and you could be given the instruction: get all the valid South African cellphone numbers.
+For example, you might be getting data from a crazy CSV file and you could be given the instruction: get all the valid South African cellphone numbers.
 Or you might need to help users choose a valid password (e.g. the password needs to be more than 6 characters and some other conditions).
-You might need to check that email addresses given to you are valid.
+You might need to check that the email addresses given to you are valid.
 Or any number of other things.

 Validating data is pretty easy when you get the hang of it.

-Generally the procedure would be something like this,
+Generally, the procedure would be something like this,

-This is pseudocode:
+This is the pseudocode:

 ```
 function validate_stuff(stuff){